Last Updated on Samuel Franklinby

 Other options for those that don’t mind the significant rune investment can include Beast, Faith or Pride.
 Items with high crushing blow can also be used to create an Iron Golem that deals reasonable damage.

-If you go down the Iron Golem path I recommend you invest and even max out Golem Mastery to prevent losing your investment and can even be layered with more points in Blood Golem for the life per level synergy.
+If you do go down the Iron Golem path I recommend you invest and even max out Golem Mastery to prevent losing your investment and can even be layered with more points in Blood Golem for the life per level synergy.

-The last golem players unlock at level 30 and specialises in the fire element and takes a significant amount of mana to summon.
+The last golem players unlock at level 30 specialises in the fire element and takes a significant amount of mana to summon.
 This gives your Fire Golem the Holy Fire aura for additional damage, makes him explode on death (or unsummon) and means that fire damage will heal your golem.
 Fire Golem is also unique in that he has specific health values depending on the difficulty unlike the other golems that gain health with additional skill point investment.

-Ultimately given these niche uses and the additional skill point required to unlock the Fire Golem in your skill tree this is rarely worth the skill point.
+Ultimately given these niche uses and the additional skill point required to unlock the Fire Golem in your Necromancer skill tree this is rarely worth the skill point.